 First year students wishing to complete a BSc in Biochemistry must follow the standard first year course with Biology, which includes a substantial component of Biochemistry.
 They must also pass Chemistry and Physics to enter second year Biochemistry.
 Further information can be found here.

 Second year Biochemistry comprises the core BO201 Molecular Cell Biology module as well as BI208 Protein Structure Function in semester 1, followed by BI206 Gene Technology and Molecular Medicine and BI207 Metabolism and Cell Signalling in semester 2.

 Introductory lectures for BO201 (Molecular and Cellular Biology) & BI208 (Protein Structure and Function) will be held at 11am on Monday 6th September 2021.
 Please check Blackboard for the details of how to attend.

 Detailed information on the introduction lecture, modules and course co-ordinators is available here.

 Third Year Biochemistry

 Third year Biochemistry comprises the core modules BI309 Cell Biology and BI319 Molecular Biology in semester 1, followed by BI321 Protein Biochemistry and BI313 Cell Signalling in semester 2.
 In addition students must take either BI318 Human Nutrition or BO3101 Developmental Biology in semester 1, and BI317 Human Molecular Genetics in semester 2.

-An introduction lecture to BI309 and BI319 will be held at 12 noon Tuesday the 29th of September 2020 in the G019 (Human Biology Building) and livestreamed on Blackboard.
-Please check Blackboard for details.
+An introduction lecture to BI309 and BI319 will be held at 12 noon Tuesday the 7th of September 2021 in the G019 (Human Biology Building).
+Please check Blackboard for details on how to attend.

-An Introduction lecture to BI318 will be held at 10am Monday the 28th of September 2020 online.
-Please check Blackboard for details.
+An Introduction lecture to BI318 will be held at 10am Monday the 6th of September 2021.
+Please check Blackboard for details on how to attend.

 Detailed information on modules and course co-ordinators is available here and on Blackboard.